Azure/autorest.java/readme.md

 `generate-samples` option can be used for generating samples for client.
 `generate-tests` option can be used for generating tests for client.
 `generate-models` option can be used for generating models.

+See [documentation](docs/generate/dataplane.md) for frequently used options, and their effect on generated clients.

 ## Additional settings for Fluent